InvaderZim62/HP-15C/README.md

 In RPN, if you want to add 5 + 3, you type: 5 ENTER 3 +.

 There used to be a complete HP-15C calculator in the App Store, but it stopped being supported, so I created this one for myself.
-It only includes the basics (no programming, matrix calculations, or complex numbers).
+It includes everything except:
+- Inversion of mtrices greater than 4x4
+- Matrix LU decomposition
+- Matrices containing complex numbers

 ![HP-15C real](https://github.com/InvaderZim62/HP-15C/assets/34785252/735b87c2-83e4-4166-8e8f-c491a5797939)
 &nbsp;&nbsp;&nbsp;